Skip to content

 Common Mistakes

-• Forgetting cumulative efficiency losses in multi-stage trains — a 4-stage gearbox at 97% per stage is only 88.5% overall
+• Forgetting cumulative efficiency losses: Per AGMA standards, a 4-stage spur gearbox at 97% per stage delivers only 88.5% overall (0.97⁴); neglecting this causes 12% torque shortfall versus single-stage assumptions

-• Confusing gear ratio with speed ratio — output speed = input speed / GR, not multiplied by it
+• Confusing speed ratio with gear ratio: GR = N_driven/N_drive = teeth_driven/teeth_drive; output speed = input speed / GR, not multiplied—reversing this causes 2× error in speed calculations

 Frequently Asked Questions